anddimario/interstellar-js/README.md

 - *not found*: `MESSAGES_NOT_FOUND` back when route not found
 - *maintenance*: `MESSAGES_MAINTENANCE_ACTIVE` back if maintenance is active for route

-### Triggers
-You can set a trigger that exec a commands when the thresold is reached, for example create a trigger with this command in redis:
-`set interstellar:triggers:my_great_trigger '{"min":5,"key":"interstellar:variables:triggers:test","thresold":5,"command":"touch /tmp/alert","global":true}'`
-In this way you have defined a trigger that exec `touch /tmp/alert` if there are 5 global request in 5 minutes.
-Options:
-- `min`: the interval in minutes used to reference for trigger count that is refreshed when the time expire
-- `key`: the temporary key used to store the count for this trigger
-- `thresold`: when this count is reached the command is fired
-- `command`: the command to fire when thresold is reached
-- `global`: if it is setted as true, it's a global trigger that refer to all requests in all instances and for all sites (optional)
-- `instance`: in the form: "instance":"hostname", it is used to watch requests for a specific instance (optional)
-- `status`: for example: "status":200, it is used to fire trigger when the thresold based on request status is reached (optional)
-- `site`: for example: "site":"example.com", watch the requests for a specific site

 ### Basic authentication (optional)
 You can set for a route if it's protected from basic auth with the redis key in the form `interstellar:vhost:HOST:PATH`, for example:
 `hset interstellar:vhost:localhost:3000:/ basicAuth true`